mungewell/pico-timecode/README.md

 # Build Your Own

 My intent is that the project could be used to build your own devices.
-The proof-of-concept script can just be dropped onto a 'bare-bones' Pico.
+The proof-of-concept script(s) can just be dropped onto a 'bare-bones' Pico.

-If you want a more fleshed out solution, you could look at ['Buy A Pi'](https://www.pishop.ca) (my 'go to' supplier up here in Canada-land).
+If you want a more fleshed out solution, you could look at ['PiShop'](https://www.pishop.ca) (my go-to supplier up here in Canada-land).

 For example: